-Achieved through the power of passionate, trained neighbors and skilled social works, the Morningside Village program provides a deep level of support to more than 100 frail elderly living at home.
+Achieved through the power of caring, trained neighbors and skilled social workers, LiLY’s neighborhood projects (in Morningside Heights and in West Harlem, Manhattan; and in Middletown, New York in the Catskill Mountains) provide a deep level of support to community elders living at home.

 - Support an elder just home from hospital, by having a volunteer on hand to pick up prescriptions, shop for food and hold a hand.